 Enter your credentials and log in.
-Click the Install tab on the top to configure your blog site.
+Click the Install tab on the top to configure your website site.

-Install name is the CNAME record of your site. you can enter the domain name without extension there.
-Create Install button will bring you to the domain overview section where you can add a domain for the blog.
+Install name is the CNAME record of your site. you can enter the domain name without an extension there.
+Create Install button will bring you to the domain overview section where you can add a domain for the website.

 WordPress is successfully installed on your account and WP Engine will send website login credentials to your email address shortly.

 WP Engine doesn’t have the option to register domains.
 You need to buy it separately from a domain registrar.

 Click the ‘Enter domain’ option on the top of your Install stats to begin the setup process.
 Now it will show you the CNAME record, A record, and primary domain for the account.

 Scroll down and click the Add Domain button to connect.
 Enter your domain name in the popup box like this, yourwebsitename.com.

 Go to your domain registrar account and update your DNS records with them.